kp-tech/fshlvm/README.md

 ```

 Alternative F# codebase building method:
-Linux/.NET Core: open the FsHlvm.sln project file with Visual Studio Code and build the project.
-This will generate the FsHlvm.Core.dll assembly for you.
+Linux/.NET Core: open the FSHlvm.sln project file with Visual Studio Code and build the project.
+This will generate the FSHlvm.Core.dll assembly for you.

 #### Build fshlvmllvmwrapper and fshlvmruntime shared library

 ```
-cd $FSHLVM_PATH/src/FsHlvm.Runtime
+cd $FSHLVM_PATH/src/FSHlvm.Runtime
 make
 make install
 ```